ericom-gideon/docs/docs/getstarted/how_to_deploy_diaspora.md

 	redis: ENV['REDIS_URL']

 _Note: Make sure you are putting in your sensitive variables, like s3, in this format ENV['S3_SECRET'].
 Open a separate text file and add your actual secret keys into it.
 These will come into play when you deploy on to Ninefold._ __Warning: don’t EVER keep this file in your git repo.__

+__Foreman__

+Diaspora will give you a .foreman file that will conflict with Ninefold.
+Please find the .foreman file in your app (it will be one of the items in the root directory) and rename it to __.foreman.example__.

 Step 7: Create a database.yml in the config directory.